-Similar results were observed for the dried samples from segment 2 of core 33 except the water loss endotherm was much smaller since the majority of the water was removed prior to the analyses.
-On a few samples, all of the water was removed prior to the measurements and this water loss endotherm did not exist.
-On these samples the onset temperature of the exotherm was 199°C and with an enthalpy of approximately 900 J/g.
+Similar results were observed for the dried samples from segment 2 of core 33 except the water loss endotherm was much smaller because most of the water was removed before the analyses.
+On a few samples, all of the water was removed prior to the measurements, and this water loss endotherm did not exist.
+On these samples the onset temperature of the exotherm was 199°C with an enthalpy of approximately 900 J/g.

 Neither sulfur nor sulfate analyses were performed on core samples from Tank T-110 but were obtained on a grab sample.
-Both sulfate and sulfur data is available on the core composites from Tank T-111 (cores 31 and 33) as well as sulfur analyses on segment 9 of core 31.
+Both sulfate and sulfur data are available on the core composites from Tank T-111 (cores 31 and 33) as are sulfur analysis data on segment 9 of core 31.
 Results from these analyses as well as the ratio of sulfate to sulfur are reported in Table 5.7.
-Based on these analyses the majority of the sulfur is present as sulfate.
+Based on these analyses, the majority of the sulfur is present as sulfate.